chilledornaments/sanepa/README.md

 ## Running

-You can find kubernetes examples in `examples/k8s/`
+You can find kubernetes examples in `examples/k8s/`.

+Do **not** run multiple SanePA deployments that watch the same deployment.

 ### Notes